Winslow Carlton

-Carlton was a founding partner along with Alfred Jones in AW Jones, the first hedge fund.
-Modern hedge funds are based on different principles than this early fund, but they use the same term to describe themselves as organizations.
-AW Jones at the time was based on economic principles of "hedging" one's financial commitments with countervailing commitments in a way that led to optimized expected profit.
+Carlton was a founding partner with Alfred Winslow Jones in AW Jones, the first hedge fund.
+Modern hedge funds are based on different principles to this early fund, but they use the same term to describe themselves as organizations.
+AW Jones at the time was based on the economic principles of "hedging" one's financial commitments with countervailing commitments in a way that led to optimized expected profit.

-Carlton was on the board of Henry Street Settlement House internal Henry Street Settlement in New York City from 1931 on, was President, chairman of the board and director until 1978.
-He was founder and chairman in New York of Mobilization for Youth, which became a national model for anti-poverty programs for the inner city.
+Carlton was on the board of Henry Street Settlement House internal Henry Street Settlement in New York City from 1931, was president, chairman of the board and director until 1978.
+He was the founder and chairman in New York of Mobilization for Youth, which became a national model for anti-poverty programs for the inner city.

-Carlton was also a founder in Washington, D.C. of the Foundation for Cooperative Housing which established cooperatives so that lower income working people could afford homes of their own.
+Carlton was also a founder in Washington, D.C., of the Foundation for Cooperative Housing (FCH) which established cooperatives so that lower income working people could afford homes of their own.
 With the help of Congress, FCH established a revolving fund that covered the capital costs of establishing housing.
 People who were selected joined a cooperative that owned the housing, paying their costs of membership over time.
 This proved to be a particularly successful model because co-op members were highly motivated to succeed in their lives once they had a homestead to protect and build upon, and because the approach cost the government nothing once the revolving fund had been established.

-In the final decade of his life, Winslow Carlton co-founded and served as president of Selcore Labs, where a new a-cellular pertussis vaccine was developed and approved by the U.S. Food and Drug Administration.
-With its name changed to NAVAC North American Vaccine Company, the company went public and was later acquired by Baxter.
+In the final decade of his life, Carlton co-founded and was president of Selcore Labs, where a new a-cellular pertussis vaccine was developed and approved by the U.S. Food and Drug Administration.
+With its name changed to North American Vaccine Company (NAVAC), the company went public and was later acquired by Baxter.

-Carlton died of cancer at his home in Woods Hole, Massachusetts on December 6, 1994.
+Carlton died of cancer at his home in Woods Hole, Massachusetts, on December 6, 1994.